Badgerati/Pode/docs/Tutorials/WebSockets/Endpoints.md

 Pode has support for creating WebSocket endpoints, for server-to-client and/or client-to-server communications.
 WebSockets allow you to broadcast messages directly from your server to connected clients.
 This allows you to get real-time continuous updates on the frontend without having to constantly refresh the page, or by using async javascript.

 !!! note
+    The maximum size for WebSocket payloads in Pode depends on the version of PowerShell being used:

+    - For **PowerShell ≤ 6.0**, the maximum payload size is **32KB**.
+    - For **PowerShell ≥ 7.0**, the maximum payload size is **16KB**.

-    The maximum size for WebSocket payloads in Pode is **32KB**.
-If a message exceeds this size, the connection may be closed or the message may not be delivered correctly.
+    If a message exceeds these limits, the connection may be closed or the message may not be delivered correctly.

 ## Server Side